Ulrich split rings: Introduction

 We next turn our attention to rings of small dimensions.
 For dimension $1$ local Cohen--Macaulay rings, we can give a complete characterization of Ulrich split rings, under mild conditions.
-They are precisely the rings, whose the blow-up ring with respect to the maximal ideal is regular.
-The result holds much more generally for $I$-Ulrich modules (in the sense of \cite[Definition 4.1]{dms}) as one can see below.
-In the result below, for an ideal $I$ of $R$, $R \bowtie I$ will denote the fiber product of $R$ with itself along $R/I$.
-The equivalence (1) $\iff$ (5) of the following result is \cite[Proposition 5.2.6]{ddd}, and the equivalence of the rest is contained in Proposition \ref{dim1uss}, Corollary \ref{complete}, Corollary \ref{dimsyzann}, Proposition \ref{fibbl}.
+They are precisely the rings, for whom the blow-up ring with respect to the maximal ideal is regular.
+As will be seen below, the result holds much more generally for $I$-Ulrich modules in the sense of \cite[Definition 4.1]{dms}, i.e., $I$-Ulrich modules are maximal Cohen--Macaulay modules $M$ satisfying $e(I,M)=\ell(M/IM)$.
+Here, we note that Ulrich modules are nothing but $\m$-Ulrich modules.
+In the result below, for an ideal $I$ of $R$, $R \bowtie I$ will denote the fibre product of $R$ with itself along $R/I$.
+The equivalence (1) $\iff$ (5) of Theorem \ref{1.2} is \cite[Proposition 5.2.6]{ddd}, and the equivalence of the rest is contained in Theorem \ref{dim1uss}, Corollary \ref{complete}, Corollary \ref{dimsyzann}, Proposition \ref{fibbl}.
+In the following, for an $R$-module $M$, $\tr_R(M)$ will stand for $\sum_{f\in \Hom_R(M,R)}f(M)$.
+When the ring in question is clear we will drop the suffix $R$ and may simply write $\tr_R(M)$.
+Moreover, $\syz\cm^{\times}(R)$ denotes the collection of modules which is a syzygy in a minimal free resolution of some MCM $R$-module (see \cite[Notation 3.3]{umm}, \cite[Lemma 2.2]{del}).